Originally published 8 September 2020 | Updated on 22 February 2022

-- There are 12 minority languages officially recognised in Italy
+14. There are 12 minority languages recognised in Italy

 These include Albanian, Catalan, French, German, Greek, Slovene and Sardinian.

-A variety of other languages are recognised regionally but not by the state, and many others spoken in very small communities are vulnerable or threatened by extinction.12 minority languages are officially recognised in Italy while others are recognised regionally Click To Tweet
+A variety of other languages are recognised regionally , but not by the state, and many others that are spoken in very small communities are vulnerable or threatened by extinction.

 Who, in their right mind, doesn’t like pasta?
-It is unheard of in Italy.
+It’s unheard of in Italy!

-The average Italian puts away 25kg of the stuff per year isn’t too surprising.
-To put that into perspective, that’s even heavier than your carry-on luggage for an economy airline flight, and let’s face it, we’re always a couple of kgs over.
+It isn’t too surprising then the average Italian puts away 25kg of the stuff per year.
+To put that into perspective, that’s even heavier than your carry-on luggage for an economy airline flight (and let’s face it, we’re always a couple of kgs over.)

-Given that tomatoes were not introduced into Europe until the 16th century (thank the Americans), the flatbread pizza was as we know did not emerge as a genius piece of gastronomic innovation that it is until a couple of hundred years later.
+Given that tomatoes were not introduced into Europe until the 16th century, the pizza as we know it did not emerge as a genius piece of gastronomic innovation until a couple of hundred years later.

 In fact, if it weren’t for the poor, who couldn’t afford to top their bread with anything else, man would have been deprived of this classic dish for even longer.

 Until about 1830, pizzas were only sold by street vendors and special pizza bakeries.
-Then the first pizzeria opened up in Naples and the pizza quickly became a national favourite and for the rest of the world.
+Then the first pizzeria opened up in Naples.
+Pizza quickly became a national favourite and for the rest of the world.

-Why?
-It is made daily with fresh and all-natural ingredients and contains 70% less fat (and consequently far fewer calories) than factory-made ice cream.
+Yes, it’s true and one of our cool facts!
+Gelateria’s make it daily with fresh, all-natural ingredients and it contains 70% less fat (and consequently far fewer calories) than factory-made ice cream.

 Italy’s most famous dessert (at least abroad) – the delectable Tiramisú – was born in 1971 in La Beccherie Restaurant in the Venetian town of Treviso.
-It was proposed as a dessert which would stimulate customers due to its high energetic content (eggs and sugar) and the caffeine of the strong espresso coffee.
+It was proposed as a dessert which would stimulate customers due to its high energetic content of eggs and sugar.
+Followed by the caffeine of the strong espresso coffee.
 Thus, the name ‘tiramisu’ – meaning “pick-me-up” in English – was coined.